colepersch/colepersch.github.io/_pages/about.md

 Current Research
 ======
-I am investigating how orbital precession influences air-sea carbon flux in the Southern Ocean.
-Read more about it
+I am interested in understanding how orbital precession influences the global carbon cycle.
+Recently I submitted a paper that uses CESM to models to compare air-sea carbon flux in the Southern Ocean under different states of precession.

 Past Work